brian-w-projects/Citibike-Capstone-Project/README.md

 ## Mission Statement

 In this capstone project for my masters in Data Science, I will be processing data regarding New York City's Citi Bike bike share program.
 I will utilize historic data to make predictions on the number of future riders as well as make a number of business intelligence decisions based on my discoveries.
-Ultimately, I will create a live dashboard displaying all of this information
+Ultimately, I will create a live dashboard displaying all of this information.

+Please see the accompanying paper for full details.

 ### Phase 1 - Model Creation